Journal of Studies in Language, Culture and Society (JSLCS)

 Marc Veyrat, Société i Matériel, T i-LÉGAL—62, 2022.

 Although universal, sardines are still excellent at many levels (taste, nutrition, etc.), it is a heroic figure; strategic and perhaps even an example to follow.
 Not only it is considered a poor people's dish in the Mediterranean region, but beyond this notion of random wealth and fame, it can also represent a common, symbolic, and structural current.
 It is an absolute metaphor for the digital world.
 Which can be understood as a living body, a priori identical, moving in a network and communicating mobilis in mobile, immersed in the network device of information and communication technologies.
 Indeed, the sardine would be the image of what we can understand, experience, and go through with our own adventures, in this digital odyssey that has only just begun at the start of the 21st century (GAFAM, AI, XR and space computing).
 For this little fish seems to decompartmentalize genres through its vulnerable nature... seemingly condemned to the simple fate of being easy prey with no other purpose than to serve as food.
 Yet, vigorous, multiple, and gathered in shoals, the sardine makes light of predators and dangers through movement and fluidity.
-Then, when cooked and canned, sardines play with borders and cross cultures, constantly questioning the notion of the mold.
-Like us, in this confinement produced by technology and the media around information.
+Then, when cooked and canned, sardines play with borders and cross cultures, constantly questioning the notion of mold.
+Like us, in this confinement produced by technology and the media around information,.
 Just as people, knowledge, science, art, images and words do every day.

-This call for papers, geared towards new mathematical, sociological, aesthetic and even economic proposals, or even questions of use... of a Smallest Common Multiple (SCM) to be shared, from a cultural and scientific point of view, on what surrounds us, brings us together and distinguishes us (in the same box or in another one ultimately resembling it), on what makes resistance for each of us while creating ethical, critical, universal and singular hyphens between / in the arts and human sciences.
+This call for papers, geared towards new mathematical, sociological, aesthetic, and even economic proposals, or even questions of use... of a Smallest Common Multiple (SCM) to be shared, from a cultural and scientific point of view, on what surrounds us, brings us together, and distinguishes us (in the same box or in another one ultimately resembling it), on what makes resistance for each of us while creating ethical, critical, universal, and singular hyphens between / in the arts and human sciences.

 So how can we use this call for papers to develop interdisciplinary proposals aimed at decompartmentalizing each field of research in the digital age?
 Indeed, what is the breathing (recording) eSPACE that separates the sardine from its can?
 Or, more simply, how do digital technologies produce systems of enclosure and control around us, and how can we respond to them?
 Isn't there a dimension of relative openness between the inside and the outside of these systems, subject to a semantic shift between container and content?
 What is at stake in our societies between what is still the body, the living being, and what already boils down to machines and technologies?
-Or how in our cultures and societies, like that poor little sardine or that tiny, fragile-looking self, in a mobile way in the mobile element, do we manage - sometimes in the sea of devices or the ocean of data - to escape predators by a pirouette, a common, unprecedented, almost chaotic movement that brings us together without making us disappear, that welds individual interest to a shared flow... with the Other...?
+Or how in our cultures and societies, like that poor little sardine or that tiny, fragile-looking self, in a mobile way in the mobile element, do we manage—sometimes in the sea of devices or the ocean of data—to escape predators by a pirouette, a common, unprecedented, almost chaotic movement that brings us together without making us disappear, that welds individual interest to a shared flow... with the Other...?

-For this new issue of The Journal of Studies in Language, Culture, and Society (JSLCS), we are therefore asking exclusively for interdisciplinary articles, i.e. deliberately written "with four hands" and thus participating in this desire for decompartmentalization... in the knowledge that in certain disciplines such as Art Sciences, sound, theater, architecture, dance, visual arts ... are already grouped together in a merry mishmash ...
+For this new issue of The Journal of Studies in Language, Culture, and Society (JSLCS), we are therefore asking exclusively for interdisciplinary articles, i.e. deliberately written "with four hands" and thus participating in this desire for decompartmentalization... in the knowledge that in certain disciplines such as the Arts Sciences, sound, theater, architecture, dance, visual arts ... are already grouped together in a merry mishmash ...

 To this end, this call for papers aims to develop the following themes: